 We’ve developed a Tech Adoption Gauge to quantify adoption within specific industries.
-Our most recent snapshot shows AI and Sustainability are gaining momentum.

 • Historical adoption of technology is known to follow an S-curve whereby low adoption gives rise to an era of rapid adoption followed by ubiquity.